Trade unions in Andorra: The FHASA Strikes

-Foreign Trade Unions in Andorran Politics (1970 - 1993)
+Foreign trade unions in Andorran politics (1970 – 1993)

-Andorra had an increasing amount of foreign workers who joined Trade unions in their respective country.
+Andorra had an increasing amount of foreign workers who joined trade unions in their respective country.
 These trade unions from Spain and France had then advocated for the rights of their member workers in Andorra.
 Andorra accepted the UN's Universal Declaration for Human Rights (UDHR) in April 1988.
 The UDHR describes “everyone has the right to form and join trade unions” in Article 23 Section 4.
 And because both sides of Andorra's borders had the nations of Spain and France forming unions with twenty thousand “guest workers” in Andorra, their respective unions advocated the laborer's given freedom of expression and right to strike as well as form unions.
-If Andorra accepts and acknowledges the right to form unions, then these Unions would then be able to negotiate with the firms employing the guest workers.
-This development of foreign workers advocating for worker rights led to their Andorran native fellow workers also pushing for their own rights as a laborer and demanding their rights of freedom of expression.
+If Andorra accepts and acknowledges the right to form unions, then these unions would then be able to negotiate with the firms employing the guest workers.
+This development of foreign workers advocating for worker rights led to their Andorran native fellow workers also pushing for their own rights as laborers and demanding their rights of freedom of expression.
 This social development led to the General Council deciding to go back on the country's acceptance of the UDHR in order to maintain the status quo.
 This impending issue only grew in time since there was increasing amounts of immigration.
 Drastic increases in immigration over the years only made the workers' more vocal and prominent in their demands as the population spiked advocating for their workers rights.
 Andorra had passed increasing amounts immigration control precautions since their first anti-immigration reform of regulating immigration.
 Until 1970, only male third generation Andorran citizens above the age of twenty-five were allowed to vote.
 But in the year of 1970, the law became more inclusive by changing, allowing second generation Andorran citizens to vote, male or female.
-In 1977, Part of the Andorran Political referendum included first-generation citizens twenty-eight and older were given the right to vote.
+In 1977, art of the Andorran political referendum included first-generation citizens twenty-eight and older were given the right to vote.
 And in the year 1985, second generation citizens were allowed to be as young as twenty-one and have the right to vote.
-Andorra would later be called to create a written constitution that included the right of association and easier access to citizenship with the intervention of The Council of Europe's Commission for Political Affairs, in order to embody citizen's rights. called rescinding the initial acceptance of the UDHR in 1988, the General Council reiterated the ban on Unions and warned foreign workers would be expelled from the country if any worker joined a Union.
+Andorra would later be called to create a written constitution that included the right of association and easier access to citizenship with the intervention of The Council of Europe's Commission for Political Affairs, in order to embody citizens' rights, called for rescinding the initial acceptance of the UDHR in 1988.
+The General Council reiterated the ban on unions and warned foreign workers would be expelled from the country if any worker joined a union.
 In 1989 a referendum was called.
 The Constitution of 1993 for Andorra permits the joining of unions for Andorran residents, as well as the organization of political parties.

-Andorra Modern Day
+Modern day

 Andorra is not a member of the International Labour Organization and ICTUR reports that the Constitution of Andorra recognizes general trade union rights, but there is no legal protection against anti-union activities, nor is the right to strike explicitly confirmed.